 One of the most famous examples of ghost production is not a track or an EP but a whole career based on teamwork.
 The triumphant story of the Grammy-winning artist Tijs Michiel a.k.a Tiësto, or the First Superstar DJ, who changed EDM’s status quo globally and made it cool (before it was cool), and on top of everything, he did it when the Internet was starting to gain its popularity.

-Tiësto never hid the fact about himself being a brand with a large team behind it, in which Dennis Waakop played a crucial role.
-His name popped out of nowhere, at some point during EDM’s peak period, unknown to the broad public, yet addressed by Tiësto as “the band”; in other words — the man who is guilty of half (or more) of Tiësto’s discography.
-In the early 2000s, no one knew that for a fact, but, honestly, no one would have cared.
-People simply wanted to catch his hit “Just be” on a random radio station (that was easy, as they were all spinning it non-stop) to rave and have fun.
+Tiësto never hid the fact of himself being a brand with a large team behind it.
+Team member Dennis Waakop played a crucial role.
+His name popped out of nowhere at some point during EDM’s peak period, unknown to the broad public yet addressed by Tiësto as “the band”.
+To put it bluntly, this is the man who is responsible of half (or more) of Tiësto’s discography.
+In the early 2000s, no one knew that for a fact, but honestly, no one would have cared.
+People simply wanted to catch his hit “Just Be” on a random radio station (that was easy, as they were all spinning it non-stop) to rave and have fun.

-There’s nothing wrong if you are so lucky to work with a guy who supplies one world hit after another, and it's stupid that Tiësto’s fans are pointing the finger at him after so many years.
-The questionable morals in today’s music industry have nothing to do with ghost producers but everything to do with the brand “Superstar DJs”.
+There’s nothing wrong if you are so lucky to work with a partner who supplies one world hit after another, and Tiësto’s fans are ridiculous to point the finger at him after so many years.
+The questionable morals in today’s music industry have nothing to do with ghost producers but everything to do with the label “Superstar DJs”.

 It's no secret that even the one and only the Godfather of hip-hop, a prominent beat-maker and entertainer — Dr Dre, had used some help with his production.
 A fact that even he had confirmed in recent years — opening up publicly and name-dropping the G’s, partially responsible for some of the rapper/producer’s wildest hits.